Lolliedieb/lolMiner-releases/README.md

 ## Recent Changelog:

+### lolMiner from 0.9
+- Significant performance improvement for GRIN-AT31 on 8G AMD cards (+22% on Polaris to 30% on Radeon VII)
+- Disabled 16G solver for GRIN-AT31 (the 8G is faster at the moment)
+- Reduced Grin stale shares
+- In command line lolMiner now accepts --pool address:port pattern
+- Fixed a bug with the API crashing when accessed by Chrome based browsers
+- Fixed a bug in EXCC stratum not passing number of submitted shares to the API

 ### lolMiner 0.8.7
 - Added support for Beam Hash II on older AMD cards (R 9 200 / 300 4 & 8G cards;  R9 280(X), HD 79x0 with 3G).
 Note that the auto-switcher is only working with at least 4G, for the 3G cards please use --coin BEAM-II manually on fork height.
 - Fixed an issue with Genesis Network (GENX) missing in lolMiner 0.8.x